NIHOPA/predictivebreakthroughs/README.md

 ### Run MCL calculation

-* `./mclCmd/build/install/bin/mcl inflation --input /path/to/output/ccn.tsv --output /path/to/output/rmcl --inflation 1.2 --maxIterations 500`
+* `./mclCmd/build/install/bin/mcl run --input /path/to/output/ccn.tsv --output /path/to/output/rmcl --inflation 1.2 --maxIterations 500`
     * The recommend inflation is 1.2 to match the results of the manuscript.
 Inflation the amount of granularity in clustering with higher inflation values causing more broken up clusters
     * The recommend max iterations is 500 to match the results of the manuscript.
 This parameter determines the maximum iterations of the RMCL algorithm are run